Looking to build a bucket list of things to see in Norway? These are the most famous historical landmarks in Norway.

 A lot of stone age settlements have been found in the area.
 Most seem to follow the patterns related to reindeer migration, as early man tracked and hunted deer for food, furs, and leather.

 Ancient trails still in use can be walked here that link western and eastern Norway.
-One example is Nordmannsslepa that links Eidfjord and Veggli in Numedal valley with Hol and Uvdal.
+One example is Nordmannsslepa which links Eidfjord and Veggli in Numedal valley with Hol and Uvdal.

 The name Hardangervidda is a compound of the name of the valley and vidda.
 It is derived from hardr which means ‘high plateau’.